mad-start/hugo-blog/content/posts/warm-start-learning.md

  Model training is hard and takes lots of infrastructure.
 Infrastructure is costly and push button neural network training is not yet democratized with models of scale.
 Models are large with - in a growning number of cases and domains beyond NLP, billions of parameters.

 For most of us data scientists and machine learners, the days training of models from scratch (i.e. determining the "best" way to randomly initialize parameters), are over.
-Noadays, warm-start learning is what we should expect with complext data.
+Noadays, warm-start learning is what we should expect with complex data.
 It's now a question of which warm-start technique to employ at a given use-case.